 Identification (ID) card renewal

-To renew your ID card
+Renew your ID card online

 The Wisconsin DMV is issuing driver licenses and ID cards that meet new federal REAL ID requirements.
 While all Wisconsin licenses and ID cards are valid for federal uses for the next few years, at some point before your next renewal, a REAL ID license or ID card will be required for identification at airports and federal buildings.

-The cost to renew your existing ID card or get a REAL ID compliant card will be the same.
+The cost to renew your existing ID card or get a REAL ID-compliant card will be the same.

 - Name, Date of Birth